SAR Despeckling via Region-Aware Sparse Representation and Statistical Noise Approximation: Introduction

 Compared to optical image denoising, SAR despeckling faces two primary challenges.
 The first is how to adaptively recover a noise-free image without access to a noise-free ground truth.
 Recently, several deep learning-based methods \cite{hu2024sar} have been proposed, achieving promising results.
-However, most of these rely on supervised learning, which requires extensive effort to construct synthetic datasets and carries the risk of overfitting, reducing robustness and adaptability of the model.
-Traditional filtering and transform-based methods also encounter this problem, as their performance is highly sensitive to hyperparameter settings under varying noise levels.
-Prior-based methods address this issue by introducing diverse prior information to guide denoising, yet the adaptive nature of these methods remains limited due to the complexity of SAR noise types and intricate texture details, which may not align with low-rank \cite{xu2023edge} or sparsity assumptions \cite{stankovic2022image}, leading to non-convex optimization challenges.
+However, most of these rely on supervised learning \cite{9099060}, which requires extensive effort to construct synthetic datasets and carries the risk of overfitting, reducing robustness and adaptability of the model.
+To alleviate the dependence on clean references, recent works have explored self-supervised paradigms based on Deep Image Prior~\cite{albisani2025self}, masked Transformer pretext tasks~\cite{lin2025speckle2self}, and multi-channel projections~\cite{denis2025just}, which extract supervision directly from the noisy observations.
+In parallel, efficient conditional diffusion models~\cite{guo2025efficient} have been proposed to mitigate the iterative sampling cost of standard DDPMs.
+Despite these advances, learning-based methods remain bounded by their training distributions and exhibit substantial inference overhead in practical deployment.
+Traditional filtering and transform-based methods also encounter this problem, as their performance is highly sensitive to settings of hyperparameter under varying noise levels.
+Prior-based methods address this issue by introducing diverse prior information to guide denoising, yet the adaptive nature of these methods remains limited due to the complexity of SAR noise types and intricate texture details, which may not align with low-rank \cite{xu2023edge} or sparsity assumptions \cite{stankovic2022image}, leading to non-convex optimization.